skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 The previous multi-machine `Vagrantfile` had lots of copied code.

-The same setup can also be described in a more "programmer-like" manner:
+The same setup can also be described in a more "developer-like" manner:

 ```ruby
 BOX_IMAGE = "bento/ubuntu-16.04"